John Barclay (cricketer)

-John Robert Troutbeck Barclay DL (born 22 January 1954) was an English- Hong Kong cricketer, who played internationally once for Hong Kong.
+John Robert Troutbeck Barclay DL (born 22 January 1954) is a former English- Hong Kong cricketer, who played internationally once for Hong Kong.

 John Barclay was born in Bonn, Germany.
 He was educated at Summer Fields School and Eton.
 He made his first-class debut for Sussex, while still at school in 1970.

-He was an opening batsman who never got quite as many runs as he should have, though having an excellent technique and eye.
+He was an opening batsman, having an excellent technique and eye.
 He also bowled off-spin, dismissing Ian Botham and Viv Richards several times.
 He succeeded Arnold Long as the County Captain of Sussex County Cricket Club in 1981 and led the team to second place in the County Championship (behind Nottinghamshire).
 The following season he led the county to first place in the John Player League, Sussex only losing one game all season.
 Previously he had won the Gillette Cup with Sussex in 1978, dismissing Richards, bowling 12 cheap overs, and scoring 44 in the Final.
 He was rated as one of the best county captains around and he was tipped for the Test captaincy.
 He was forced to retire in 1986, due to a finger injury.

 Late on in his career he was involved in a small controversy in the extremely tight finish to 1984 County Championship.
 According to the recollection of Nottinghamshire captain Clive Rice, in Nottinghamshire's penultimate match: "We had played Sussex ... and their captain, John Barclay, had decided that, because we had beaten them to the Championship in 1981, he was not even going to give us a game.
 So it ended in a draw.
 He gave us a pathetic declaration figure."
 Nottinghamshire then narrowly lost their final match of the season and were pipped for the Championship by Essex.